intel/xpumanager/xpumd/level-zero-go/README.md

 Go bindings currently cover the Sysman API part of Level-Zero, except for the deprecated functions (which will not be supported).
-Experimental functionality lives in the `sysman/exp` package.
+Experimental functionality lives in the `sysman/exp` package, and the Intel-specific experimental extensions in the `sysman/exp/intel` package.